 Rat & Mouse Control Leeds, Ilkley, Otley & wetherby

 I am a fully qualified pest controller and hold certificates including the RSPH / BPCA in pest control and pest management.
+I am also registered with BASIS PROMPT the professional pest controllers register.
 All quotes are inclusive and can usually be provided over the phone. i have years of experience of dealing with rodent problems and always provide a safe, professional and efficient service.

 Rats are the most destructive pests known to man.
 Rats are also the known source of numerous diseases which can afflict humans and domestic animals.
 Rats will contaminate food and will cause extensive damage to buildings and equipment in homes, warehouses, granaries, restaurants and bakeries, anywhere food is handled or stored.